Mohtashim-Syyed/HCI-QUIZ1/readme.md

 ## Gulf of Execution ##
+* User thinks what to do and what actually user do.
 * Video sharing starts just on single button Bridge:Dialogue box for confirming wheather to start video or not.
 * Students wait in meeting room for long as zoom do not notify for it constantly.